 1. Can I write a legally-binding psychiatric advance directive (PAD)?

 Yes.
-New Mexico’s Mental Health Care Treatment Decisions Act (note: after following the link search for advance directive) allows you to write instructions for your psychiatric treatment in the event that you are incapable to make or communicate those instructions.
+New Mexico’s Mental Health Care Treatment Decisions Act allows you to write instructions for your psychiatric treatment in the event that you are incapable to make or communicate those instructions.
 The statute also allows you to appoint an agent to instruct mental health care professionals for you.
 In New Mexico, a PAD is known as an “advance directive for mental health treatment”.
 The statute includes a standard form, which is not mandatory but is recommended.

 2. Can I write advance instructions regarding psychiatric medications and/or hospitalization?